 Since he is over 55 with less than a high school education and he cannot do his prior work, he should have a great chance.
 I base this opinion on 35 years of Social Security Disability practice in the Richmond, Virginia area.

 I'm low income on SSD (not SSI), I can't afford market rent.
 I'm owner of & been paying on a Term Life $15,000 policy for 13 years on my ex & need the proceeds to pay off bills so I can maintain my regular monthly expenses.
-My concerns are that if I choose to rent subsidized apartment housing that...
+My concerns are that if I choose to rent subsidized...
 Read more »

 I work for a federal government agency (Org A), while representing and employed through Org A, I assisted a separate federal government agency (Org B) on a project.
 For my contributions upon completion of the project, Org B gave me a small monetary award.
 After a long 2-year HR process between Org...
 Read more »

 It is my understanding if you "delay" taking benefits until age 70 then you receive higher benefits.
 However, this does not appear to be your case since you did not "delay" taking benefits.
-You should of course check with your Social Security Office to make sure nothing higher is available....Read more »
+You should of course check with your Social Security Office to make sure nothing higher...Read more »

 Your application for SSI or welfare disability is dependent on your age, your past work, your education and skills, your impairments, and the medical care you receive.
 Generally, if you are under age 50, you have to show you cannot do "any" job in the economy.
-You have to show you cannot do any of...Read more »
+You have to show you cannot...Read more »

 If he has Social Security Disability, then there would be survivorship benefits for the children.
 If he has Supplemental Security Income (SSI), there is no survivorship benefits because SSI is welfare disability.

 She wanted to protect the property.
 Her and her husband are getting divorced and he's trying to use my home to fund her hense fund himself.
 He has given "far" over to his kids.
 I want to quit claim it to me before he gets his claws out.
-I've also been morbidly abused by him and 1 of his daughters....
+I've also been morbidly abused by him and...
 Read more »

 I received a $900 check from a restitution payment that was owed to me 17 years ago.
 I used that money to purchase a car.
 The transmission went out on the car I had when I started receiving my SSI.
 I have the receipts to show that I purchased the car with the check. and papers proving what happened...
 Read more »